Parliament of Australia: Committees

-Standing Committees, which are established on an ongoing basis and are responsible for scrutinising bills and topics referred to them by the chamber or minister; examining the government's budget and activities (in what is called the budget estimates process); and for examining departmental annual reports and activities.
+Standing committees, which are established on an ongoing basis and are responsible for scrutinising bills and topics referred to them by the chamber or minister; examining the government's budget and activities (in what is called the budget estimates process); and for examining departmental annual reports and activities.

-Select Committees, which are temporary committees, established in order to consider a particular matter.
+Select committees, which are temporary committees, established in order to consider a particular matter.
 A select committee expires when it has published its final report on an inquiry.

-Domestic Committees, which are responsible for administering aspects of the Parliament's own affairs.
-These include the Selection Committees of both Houses that determine how the Parliament will deal with particular pieces of legislation and private members’ business, and the Privileges Committees that deal with matters of parliamentary privilege.
+Domestic committees, which are responsible for administering aspects of the Parliament's own affairs.
+These include the Selection Committees of both Houses that determine how the Parliament will deal with particular pieces of legislation and private members' business, and the Privileges Committees that deal with matters of parliamentary privilege.

-Legislative Scrutiny Committees, which examine legislation and regulations to determine their impact on individual rights and accountability.
+Legislative scrutiny committees, which examine legislation and regulations to determine their impact on individual rights and accountability.

-Joint Committees are also established to include both members of the House of Representatives and the Senate.
+Joint committees are also established to include both members of the House of Representatives and the Senate.
 Joint committees may be standing (ongoing) or select (temporary) in nature.

-Relationship with the Government
+Relationship with the government

-Under the Constitution, the Governor-General has the power to appoint and dismiss "Ministers of State" who administer government departments.
-In practice, the Governor-General chooses ministers in accordance with the traditions of the Westminster system.
-The Governor-General appoints as Prime Minister the leader of the party that has a majority of seats in the House of Representatives; the Governor-General then, on the advice of the Prime Minister, appoints the other Ministers, chosen from the majority party or coalition of parties.
+Under the Constitution, the governor-general has the power to appoint and dismiss ministers who administer government departments.
+In practice, the governor-general chooses ministers in accordance with the traditions of the Westminster system.
+The governor-general appoints as prime minister the leader of the party that has a majority of seats in the House of Representatives; the governor-general then, on the advice of the prime minister, appoints the other ministers, chosen from the majority party or coalition of parties.

-These ministers then meet in a council known as Cabinet.
+These ministers then meet in a council known as cabinet.
 Cabinet meetings are strictly private and occur once a week where vital issues are discussed and policy formulated.
 The Constitution does not recognise the Cabinet as a legal entity; it exists solely by convention.
 Its decisions do not in and of themselves have legal force.
 However, it serves as the practical expression of the Federal Executive Council, which is Australia's highest formal governmental body.
 In practice, the Federal Executive Council meets solely to endorse and give legal force to decisions already made by the Cabinet.
-All members of the Cabinet are members of the Executive Council.
-While the Governor-General is nominal presiding officer, she or he almost never attends Executive Council meetings.
-The Governor-General is bound by convention to follow the advice of the Executive Council on almost all occasions, giving it de facto executive power.
-A senior member of the Cabinet holds the office of vice-president of the Executive Council and acts as presiding officer of the Executive Council in the absence of the Governor-General.
-The Federal Executive Council is the Australian equivalent of the Executive Councils and privy councils in other Commonwealth realms such as the King's Privy Council for Canada and the Privy Council of the United Kingdom.
+All members of the Cabinet are members of the executive council.
+The governor-general is bound by convention to follow the advice of the executive council on almost all occasions, giving it de facto executive power.
+A senior member of the Cabinet holds the office of vice-president of the executive council and acts as presiding officer of the executive council in the absence of the governor-general.
+The Federal Executive Council is the Australian equivalent of the executive councils and privy councils in other Commonwealth realms such as the King's Privy Council for Canada and the Privy Council of the United Kingdom.